It’s All About Managed Care

 Plans Offered Under the Health Insurance Exchanges

-The Affordable Care Act requires that by 2014, every state establish a health insurance exchange—an online marketplace where small business owners can purchase health insurance.
+The Affordable Care Act required that each state establish a health insurance exchange—an online marketplace where small business owners can purchase health insurance.
+All states have established an exchange, although some are federally facilitated rather than state-run.

 The exchange will allow small business owners to pool their buying power and drive down the cost of health insurance.
 The exchange will offer employers a choice of four categories of insurance packages, each with essential minimum benefits.
 This will allow easier comparison among plans.
 As an employer, you will decide what level of coverage to offer, and your employees may pick any plan offered within the exchange at your chosen coverage level.